Introduction

 1850: In an article titled "Historic Ligonier and the Valley" that was published in the May 7, 1913 issue of the "Ligonier Echo" newspaper, Colonel John R. Oursler wrote, "In my recollections of Ligonier and the valley I cannot overlook that wonderful family of David Boucher.
 He owned the farm and built the house and barn now owned partly by Harrison Galbreath and John N. Boucher, a grandson.
 Mr. Boucher raised a family of 8 boys, all muscular, athletic, and venturesome boys.
 Their names were Daniel, Joseph, Hiram, John, Isaac, David, Henry, and Simon.
 I knew them all and also their father.
 When the gold excitement broke out in California in 1849 Joseph, Isaac, and David with Wm.
 Taylor and Mr. Metzgar and I think some two or more others made up a party and started for the gold fields in April 1850.
 I can Well remember the excitement in the valley at that time.
 They left Ligonier with their teams, went to Pittsburgh, and took shipment on the Ohio river, then overland across the prairies and the Rocky Mountains to the gold fields and landed there in July.
 All brothers followed except Hiram and Simon.
 Isaac died.
 All the rest returned at various times....
 In addition to the Boucher boys going to California gold fields in 1850, I know of the following brave men that were in the same company from Ligonier valley: John R. Mathews, William Blain, Joseph Blain, Timothy Buell, William Clark, Thomas Metzler, Jackson Fowler, and Simon Naugle, Fourteen in all.
 When these men left the valley it created great excitement and people from every section of the valley came in to see the boys off."
 I suspect that the referenced "valley" is the territory that is drained by Loyalhanna Creek.

 1851: The 2017 book "Arms Makers of Western Pennsylvania" indicates that William Blain's illiterate wife Catherine swore out an affidavit that he died on August 28, 1851 in the town of California, Pennsylvania.
-This conflicts with the excerpt from the 1902 book that is included above and indicates William Blain died in the state of California.
-The 2017 book reports that the appraisement of the estate of William Blain included woodworking tools, gunsmith tools, blacksmith tools, a rifle, a shotgun, and a sword.
+This conflicts with the research of Jean Woods, and with the excerpt from the 1902 book included above, that indicate William Blain died in the state of California.
+The 2017 book also reports that the appraisement of the estate of William Blain included woodworking tools, gunsmith tools, blacksmith tools, a rifle, a shotgun, and a sword.

 1851: A genealogy-oriented web page about William Wilson Blain indicates he was born circa 1800, his parents were Robert (1776-1836) and Elizabeth (1756-1846) Blain, he died in San Francisco, California on August 29, 1851, he was married to Catherine Wayne, and was the father of nine children including Robert Wilson Blain who was born in 1827 and died in 1907, and including Margaret Blain who was born in 1837 and died in 1922.

 1851: Jim Whisker's article in the August, 2007 issue of the "Muzzle Blasts" magazine indicates that William Blain died intestate at California, Pennsylvania on August 28, 1851.
-The article reports that an appraisement of William Blaine's estate that was performed on Augst 23, 1852 included gunsmithing and blacksmithing tools, and also reports that his wife Catherine inherited 540 acres of land.
+This conflicts with the research of Jean Woods, and with the excerpt from the 1902 book included above, that indicate William Blain died in the state of California.
+The article also reports that an appraisement of William Blaine's estate that was performed on August 23, 1852 included gunsmithing and blacksmithing tools, and also reports that his wife Catherine inherited 540 acres of land.
 The referenced source for the real estate information is Deed Book No. 37 of Westmoreland County, pages 137 & 138.

 1880: The 1880 census of Douglas Township, Webster County, Iowa indicates that Robert W. Blain was born in Pennsylvania, his father was born in Scotland, and his mother was born in Maryland.
 The age of 53 that is given in the census indicates that Robert W. Blain was born circa 1827.